 To maintain designation as a CLT in subsequent years after initial designation, a CLT must submit a yearly re-designation application to the Department.
-The City Manager, or their designee may re-designate the CLT or recommend to the City Council to remove the CLT designation.
+The City Manager, or their designee may re-designate the CLT or recommend to the CLY Council to remove the CLT designation.
 The CLT must:

-- meet the Eligibility and Operation Criteria set forth is this policy; - certify that the information in the CLT's initial application is still true and correct and that the CLT continues to comply with all local, state and federal regulations OR acknowledge that information in the CLT's initial application has changed and attach updated information: - submit its annual audit or audit review; - submit all required evaluation and reporting metrics; and - submit additional information as required by the Department.
+- meet the Eligibility and Operation Characteristics as set orth is this policy; - certify that the information in the CLT's pital application is still true and correct and that the CLT continues to comply with all local, state and federal regulations OR acknowledge that information in the CLT's pitic application has changed and attach updated information: - submit its annual audit of udit view; - submit all required evaluation and reporting metrics; and - submit addition I information as required by the Department.